Register a plug-in to be deployed on-premise

 For on-premises or Internet-facing (IFD) Dynamics 365 Customer Engagement (on-premises) installations, when you deploy plug-ins from another computer to the Dynamics 365 Server disk (on-disk deployment), the plug-in assembly must be manually copied to the server before registration.
 The assembly must be deployed to the

 <installdir>\Program Files\Microsoft CRM\server\bin\assembly folder on each server where the plug-in is to execute.

-Plug-in registration should be done after the assembly has been copied to the …\bin\assembly folder on the server to prevent the situation where a system user causes an event in Dynamics 365 for Customer Engagement apps to be raised but the registered plug-in assembly does not yet exist on the server.
+Plug-in registration should be done after the assembly has been copied to the …\bin\assembly folder on the server to prevent the situation where a system user causes an event in Dynamics 365 Customer Engagement (on-premises) to be raised but the registered plug-in assembly does not yet exist on the server.
 For server database deployment, the plug-in assembly is automatically copied during plug-in registration so that the earlier situation is not an issue.

 Depending on your plug-in’s design, your plug-ins may require other referenced assemblies to run.
 Regardless of whether you deploy your plug-in to the database or disk, if your plug-in requires other assemblies to run, you must put copies of these assemblies in the global assembly cache on each server where the plug-in is to execute.
-This does not apply to a Dynamics 365 for Customer Engagement apps server because you do not have access to the global assembly cache on that server.

 To move a plug-in from a development environment to a staging or production server

 - On the development computer, build the plug-in code.
 Do not include debug information.
 Optimize the plug-in for performance.